Commission is the Town’s elected legislative

 Town’s voters into almost even north and south areas.
 To

-run for the Town Commission, you must reside in Town for
+run for office you must reside in Town

-at least six months prior to the municipal election.
+at least six months prior to the election.

 government.
 The Commission represents all of the

 setting policies not designated by Florida law or the